rezaeim748/CS224W/HW2/README.md

       - Set up the environment.
       - Load and inspect the OGB datasets.
       - Construct, train, and evaluate your GNN model on node and graph property prediction tasks.

-## Notes:
-- The Colab is expected to take around 2 hours, though debugging may extend the time.
-- Make sure to sequentially run all cells so that intermediate variables and packages carry over properly.